jonshiach/graphics-labs/_sources/pages/01_intro_to_cpp.md

 88 mph is equivalent to 141.622 kph.
 ```

-Doesn't quite have the same ring to it does it.
+"141.622 kilometers per hour!" doesn't quite have the same ring to it as "88 miles per hour!" does it.

 ### Header files

-When dealing with larger programs and larger classes is become necessary to split the code over multiple files.
+When dealing with larger programs and larger classes it becomes necessary to split the code over multiple files.
 Classes are declared in a **header file** which usually have the extension `.hpp` (this isn't a requirement but has become standard practice in C++ programming).
 The methods of a class are then defined in a separate source files which have the extension `.cpp`.

 Lets create a header file for our `Car` class.

+---
 #### Visual Studio

 1. Right-click on the project name in the **Solution Explorer** and the select **Add > New Item...** (or press Ctrl+Shift+A).